cosmos/cosmos-sdk/x/evidence/README.md

 ### Evidence Handling

-CometBFT blocks can include [Evidence](https://github.com/cometbft/cometbft/blob/main/spec/abci/abci%2B%2B_basic_concepts.md#evidence) that indicates if a validator committed malicious behavior.
+Tendermint blocks can include [Evidence](https://github.com/tendermint/tendermint/blob/master/docs/spec/blockchain/blockchain.md#evidence) that indicates if a validator committed malicious behavior.
 The relevant information is forwarded to the application as ABCI Evidence in `abci.RequestBeginBlock` so that the validator can be punished accordingly.

 #### Equivocation